 There's one final little oddity about this story that I think completes it as a prototype.
 In three of the four versions there is a curious little detail, about the people being instructed to sit down on the grass.
-None of the stories complete it with the corresponding action, but it's clear that at some point they would have to get up off their grass and carry on.
-And they obviously did - get off their grass, that is - because the story has been told and retold and even recorded that it may be told forever.
+None of the stories complete it with the corresponding action, but it's clear that at some point each of them would have to get up off their ... grass ... and carry on.
+And they obviously did - get off their grass, that is - because the story has been told, and retold, and even recorded that it may be told forever.